datasnakes/OrthoEvolution/Tests/README.md

 `pip install nose`

-Run our tests from the top directory, `Datasnakes-Scripts`, by typing:
+Run our tests from the top directory, `OrthoEvolution`, by typing:
 `nosetests Tests/`